-The gel formed by gelatin in water is stable over a specific temperature range (which depends on the quality of the gelatin and its concentration) and breaks down when it's heated.
+The gel formed by gelatin in water is stable over a specific temperature range (which depends on the quality of the gelatin and its concentration).
+It breaks down when it's heated beyond the highest temperature in this range.
 The gels that are added to foods such as marshmallows break down at below body temperature.
 This means that when the food is eaten, it softens and collapses, creating a "melt in the mouth" sensation and releasing flavor trapped in the gel.

+Stock is a liquid produced by simmering meat and/or vegetables in water.
 Consommé is concentrated and clarified stock.
-Like stock, it forms a gel as it cools due to the presence of gelatin.
+Like stock, consommé forms a gel as it cools due to the presence of gelatin.

 How to Make Consommé

 An aspic is a savory dish in which a gelatin gel made from a meat stock—or more commonly from a consommé—surrounds and encases meat.
 The meat stock is made by simmering animal bones, meat scraps, and vegetables in water.
 These may all be roasted first to intensify their flavor.
 After the mixture has been simmered for a long time, the solids are filtered out to leave the liquid stock.
 The stock is cooled slightly so that it thickens and is then poured over meat in a mold.
 The stock may need added gelatin in order to gel, depending on the amount of bone that was added to the pot.

 A colorless gelatin gel is often used in commercial aspics so that the meat inside is clearly visible.
 The gel can make it easier to cut the meat without causing it to disintegrate.
 The word "aspic" also refers to a dish in which a gelatin gel encases vegetables.